 Drugs, alcohol, domestic violence, and chaos are the ugly threads that mark their creation.

-One baby girl with one of the most horrendous stories became the catalyst and fire for Patty Boles and her husband Rich.
-For over 40 years, Patty and Rich have fostered more than 150 children -- most with special needs.
+One baby girl -- with a horrendous story -- became the catalyst and fire for Patty Boles and her husband Rich.
+For over 40 years, Patty and Rich have fostered more than 150 children; most with special needs.
 Eleven of those kids became permanent additions through the adoption process!

-And if that wasn't enough, Patty decided to open the Straight From the Heart resource center and thrift store so she could make an even larger impact on the lives of foster kids and their caregivers.
+And if that wasn't enough, Patty decided to open the Straight From the Heart resource center to make an even larger impact on the lives of foster kids and their caregivers.

-Through the generosity of many, clothing, toys, books, bikes, and home goods fill the racks at the thrift shop and proceeds from the sales benefit foster kids and their caregivers.
+Today, there is an army of volunteers who keep the shop running.
+Through the generosity of many -- clothing, toys, books, bikes, and home goods fill the racks at the thrift shop and proceeds from the sales benefit foster kids and their caregivers.